vrcAlbert/documentation-api/source/php/configuration/application/common.rst

 Associative array:

 :data_mapping: columns on :doc:`appdesk` and :doc:`inspector`.
 :i18n:         Optional, common translation
 :actions:      Optional, common actions on the :php:class:`Nos\\Orm\\Model`.
-:icons: Optional, common icon related to the :php:class:`Nos\\Orm\\Model`.
+:icons:        Optional, common icons related to the :php:class:`Nos\\Orm\\Model`.

 Data mapping
 ************

 Associative array where each key => value defines a column, all keys are optionals.

 :title:            Title of the grid column.
 If not set, column will not be displayed.
 :column:           Default value is same as key.
 :search_column:    Default value is column key value.
-Defines where on which sql column search / order.
+Defines on which SQL column search / order.
 :search_relation:  Default value is deduced from key (ex: ``rel->col``).
 Relation to load (via related function on query).
+:sorting_callback: A closure function taking two parameters: the ``$query`` object and the ``$sortDirection``.
 :multiContextHide: Hide grid column when items are filtered on more than one contexts.
 :value:            A closure function taking current item :php:class:`Nos\\Orm\\Model` in first parameter.
-Overloads value displayed in grid.
+Overloads value displayed in the grid.
 :cellFormatters:   Associative array of :ref:`cellFormatters <php/configuration/application/cellFormatters>` for formatting column display.

 .. code-block:: php